brunodifranco/project-insuricare-ranking/README.md

 - <b> Data Cleaning </b>: Checking data types and Nan's.
 Other tasks such as: renaming columns, dealing with outliers, changing data types weren't necessary at this point.

 - <p align="justify"> <b> Exploratory Data Analysis (EDA) </b>: Exploring the data in order to obtain business experience, look for useful business insights and find important features for the ML model.
-The top business insights found are available at <a href="https://github.com/brunodifranco/project-rossmann-sales#5-top-business-insights"> Section 4 </a>. </p>
+The top business insights found are available at <a href="https://github.com/brunodifranco/project-insuricare-ranking#5-top-business-insights"> Section 5</a>. </p>

 - <b> Feature Engineering </b>: Editing original features, so that those could be used in the ML model.

 - <b> Data Preparation </b>: Applying <a href="https://www.atoti.io/articles/when-to-perform-a-feature-scaling/"> Rescaling Techniques</a> in the data, as well as <a href="https://www.geeksforgeeks.org/feature-encoding-techniques-machine-learning/">Enconding Methods</a>, to deal with categorical variables.

-- <b> Feature Selection </b>: Selecting the best features to use in the ML model by using <a href="https://towardsdatascience.com/feature-selection-using-random-forest-26d7b747597f"> Random Forest </a>.
+- <b> Feature Selection </b>: Selecting the best features to use in the ML model by using <a href="https://towardsdatascience.com/feature-selection-using-random-forest-26d7b747597f"> Random Forest</a>.

-- <p align="justify"> <b> Machine Learning Modeling </b>: Training Classificaion Algorithms with cross-validation.
+- <p align="justify"> <b> Machine Learning Modeling </b>: Training Classification Algorithms with cross-validation.
 The best model was selected to be improved via Bayesian Optimization with Optuna.
-More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">Section 5 </a>. </p>
+More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#6-machine-learning-models">Section 6</a>. </p>

 - <b> Model Evaluation </b>: Evaluating the model using two metrics: Precision at K and Recall at K, as well as two curves: Cumulative Gains and Lift Curves.

-- <b> Results </b>: Translating the ML model's to financial and business performance.
+- <b> Results </b>: Translating the ML model to financial and business performance.

-- <p align="justify"> <b> Model Deployment </b>: Providing the ranked customers, alonside a propensity score, in Google Sheets.
-This is the project's <b> Data Science Product </b>, and it can be accessed from anywhere.
-More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment"> Section 6 </a>. </p>
+- <p align="justify"> <b> Propensity Score List and Model Deployment </b>: Providing a full list of the 76 thousand customers sorted by propensity score, as well as a Google Sheets that returns propensity score and ranks customers.
+This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere.
+More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#7-business-and-financial-results"> Section 7</a>. </p>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.10.8](https://www.python.org/downloads/release/python-3108/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Sklearn](https://scikit-learn.org/stable/).